MaheshMahi19/CrowdSourced-Trivia-bot/README.md

 Install discord.js & other modules needed and then run forever start trivia.js

+If you are having errors such as {module discord.js could not be found}, do this. npm i (the module that can not be found here)

 **Note: Please read the TOS before proceeding with the use of this bot**

-- Coded by Agent31#0001, Owner of Spy31 Trivia
+- Coded by Agent31#0001, Owner of Spy31 Trivia, All inquires @ Agent@rizebigunited.xyz